jeka-dev/jeka/README.md

 a code coverage report usable by tools as SonarQube
 - type `jerkar doDefault sonar#verify jacoco#` => do the default + execute the method `verify` method located in the `sonar`plugin
 (class [JkBuildPluginSonar](org.jerkar.plugins-sonar/src/main/java/org/jerkar/plugins/sonar/JkBuildPluginSonar.java)).
-This is launch on a local SonarQube server unless you specify specific Sonar settings.
+Analysis is launched on a local SonarQube server unless you specify specific Sonar settings.
 Sonar will leverage of jacoco report.
+- type `jerkar doDefault sonar#verify -sonar.host.url=http://my.sonar.host:8080` to specify a SonarQube server host. `-myProp=value` is the way in Jerkar to pass parameters (called options) through the command line.

-Simpler than you was accustomed to, He ??
+_Simpler than you was accustomed to, He ??_

+Note that there is other way for passing option than using the command line.
+You can define them at three other level :
+- Coded in the build script itself
+- In option.properties file located in Jerkar install directory
+- In option.propertyiesfile located in [user home]/.jerkar directory

 Note that in the complete source code, you'll find a `main` method.
 It's mainly intended to run the whole script friendly in your favorite IDE.
 It's even faster cause you skip the script compile phase.